FindMySchool LogoFindMySchool

 Families interested in this school can use the Saved Schools feature to manage their shortlist while comparing options.

 Yes.
 Formby High School was rated Good by Ofsted in November 2022, with Good judgements across all categories including quality of education, behaviour and attitudes, personal development, leadership and management, and sixth form provision.
-The school ranks in the top 25% of secondary schools in England for both GCSE and A-level outcomes.
+The school ranks in the top third nationally for GCSE academic outcomes and the top 25% for A-level academic outcomes.
 In 2023, it won the inaugural TES Inclusive School of the Year award, recognising its outstanding SEND provision.

-Year 7 applications are coordinated through Sefton Local Authority via the Citizen Portal.
-The application window typically opens in September with a closing date of 31 October for the following September entry.
+Year 7 applications are coordinated through Sefton Local Authority via the Citizen Portal, using the council's current secondary-transfer timetable.
 Sixth form applications go directly to the school.
 Contact Mrs Harrison-Forsyth at sixthform@formbyhighschool.com or call 01704 835659 for external sixth form enquiries.

 Yes.
-The school received 417 applications for 163 places, a ratio of approximately 2.56 applications per place.
+Formby High School can be oversubscribed, so families should review the current admissions arrangements carefully.
 When oversubscribed, priority follows criteria including looked-after children, siblings and distance.
 Living close to the school significantly improves admission prospects.

 The sixth form offers an extensive range of academic and vocational subjects across four distinct pathways.
 Students typically follow three courses, with high-attaining students able to take four A-levels.
 Applied and vocational pathways are also available.
 Subjects span traditional academic disciplines alongside areas such as politics, engineering and digital media.
 Contact the school for the full subject list for your intended entry year.

-In 2024, 76% of students achieved Grade 4 or above in both English and Mathematics, with 59% reaching Grade 5 or higher.
-Over a third of all grades were awarded at Grade 7 or above, and 23 students achieved nine or more Grade 7s.
+In the current 2025 GCSE dataset, 78.6% of pupils achieved Grade 4 or above in both English and Mathematics, with 66.3% reaching Grade 5 or higher.
+Published grade data shows 27% at Grade 7 or above.
 The Progress 8 score of +0.43 indicates students make significantly above-average progress during their time at the school.

 Get in touch with the school directly